 Mind the grind

 There’s no way to avoid it, a wonderful cup of coffee with great flavor and aroma means grinding fresh coffee beans right before you brew.
 Each person will have different preferences on how to grind coffee beans.
 Whether we do it for you, or you do it yourself, it’s the key to successful brewing.
 Specialty coffee can have complex layers of flavor, but get the grinding wrong, and your cup of coffee can be ruined.
-Pre-ground coffee or steeped coffee bags are easier than grinding the beans yourself, but nothing compares to the soothing aroma and taste of freshly ground beans.
+Pre-ground coffee or single serve coffee bags are easier then grinding the beans yourself, but nothing compares to the soothing aroma and taste of freshly ground beans.

 So, what grinder do we recommend?
 By far, our choice is a burr grinder and one with a conical blade if you can afford to splurge.
 Even if you don’t have a pocket of cash, you can find a burr grinder to fit your budget.
 We also recommend you get your hands on a manual grinder.
 They’re not expensive, and their portability makes them a must for a terrific cup of coffee next to the campfire.
 That being said there are plenty of options to grind coffee beans without a grinder.
 Even if you don’t have a grinder, there’s never an excuse for not grinding beans yourself.
 There is plenty of ways to grind coffee beans without a grinder.
 A blender, mortar, and pestle, rolling pin, or hammer will serve well in a pinch.